-Contact Our Decatur Truck Accident Lawyers Today for Legal Advice!
+Contact Our Truck Accident Lawyers in Decatur Today for Legal Advice!

-At Marks Law Group, our team of experienced Atlanta truck accident lawyers is ready to help you get the compensation you deserve to help you cover your medical bills, lost income, property damage, and pain and suffering.
-To schedule a free initial consultation, call us today at (404) 939-1485, or chat with us online to learn how we can help.
+At Marks Law Group, our team of experienced Decatur auto accident lawyers is ready to help you get the compensation you deserve to help you cover your medical bills, lost income, property damage, and pain and suffering.
+To schedule a free initial consultation, call us today at (678) 251-9309, or chat with us online to learn how we can help.